anan44/it-starts-with-clojure/materials/4-state-in-clojure/4-terminal-interface.md

 ```

 There is not much more to say about the `read-line` function,
-so lets move on.
+so let's move on.
 Next we will meet `loop`.

 ## [loop](https://clojuredocs.org/clojure.core/loop) and [recur](https://clojuredocs.org/clojure.core/recur)